 If High Court bailiffs are collecting your debt

-The bailiffs have to follow a 4-stage process and 2 of them are visits - they can charge you a fixed fee for each stage.
+The bailiffs have to follow a 4-stage process including visits - they can charge you fees at any of these stages.

 If you don’t agree to pay your debt quickly you’II be charged for more stages in the process.

 For example, if you make a controlled goods agreement when the bailiffs first visit, you should only be charged the first enforcement fee.

 If you refuse to make an agreement or don’t keep to the agreement you made, the bailiffs will charge another fee.

 If you made a controlled goods agreement by video call, bailiffs can only charge you for compliance.